 Incidentally, the Self-Service View Service Request application uses the Affected Person field to filter the records for the logged in user and not the Reported Person.

 After picking up the details of the person who is calling (Reported By) and whether they are making the call on behalf of another person (Affected By) then you are likely to be capturing the reason for the call in the Details field in the Service Request Details section.
 This is the long description of the SR Description with a rich text formatting tool bar.

 The next most likely field to complete is to ask the requester the urgency and to complete the Reported Priority, a value from 1 to 4 where 1 is Urgent and 4 is Low.

 Ideally during the service desk call you would use the Classification or Class Description to search for the classification to apply as this may reveal additional questions in the Specifications tab that you may wish to ask the requester.
 The Classification field has a drilldown, but often performing a word-based search in the Class Description field will prove quicker.

-The Location and Asset search fields will filter by the Affected Person as a User or Custodian which quickly narrows the search if your organisation has gone to the effort of associating locations and assets with people using the Associate Users and Custodians action.
+The Location and Asset search fields will filter by the Affected Person as a User or Custodian which quickly narrows the search if your organisation has gone to the effort of associating A physical place where assets exist and where work can be performed.
+More and assets with people using the Associate Users and Custodians action.
 Until this has been done you should configure the Filter By field to default to All, which you can do from the Database Configuration application and attribute ASSETFILTERBY setting the Default Value to !ALL!.

 The other setting is Public which will find locations or assets with no user or custodian.